Feasibility-aware Learning of Robust Temporal Logic Controllers using BarrierNet: CASE STUDIES

 The results of directly applying HOCBFs with randomly chosen hyperparameters are similar to those obtained by using BN-FixedP with an untrained neural network (i.e., at the first training iteration).
 Due to the inter-sampling issue discussed in Rem. \ref{rem:rem2}, this approach does not satisfy the specification well: the robustness is negative, and although the robot reaches $Reg_1$, it fails to reach $Reg_2$.
 Consequently, this baseline is less robust than the trained BarrierNet and FCNet methods.
 As shown in Fig.~\ref{fig:traj}, after training, the robot reaches the centers of $Reg_1$ and $Reg_2$ in the correct order using both BarrierNet and FCNet.
 However, several trajectories produced by FCNet and BN-FixedP pass through $Obs_4$, whereas all trajectories generated by BN-VarP and FeasiBN-VarP satisfy every specification.
 This again demonstrates the superior robustness provided by time-varying multipliers in BarrierNet.

 In both Fig.~\ref{fig:inputs} and Fig.~\ref{fig:multipliers}, we plot the input and multiplier profiles from a single representative trajectory chosen from the 10 trajectories.
-From Fig.~\ref{fig:input2}, we observe that after training, both the BarrierNet-based methods and FCNet produce control inputs that satisfy the input bounds.
-The input profiles of BN-FixedP closely resemble those of the HOCBF baseline after training.
-This is further confirmed in Fig.~\ref{fig:multipliers}, where the learned multipliers of BN-FixedP are very similar to those of the HOCBFs.
+From Fig.~\ref{fig:inputs}, we observe that after training, both the BarrierNet-based methods and FCNet produce control inputs that satisfy the input bounds.
+The input profiles of BN-FixedP closely resemble those of the HOCBF baseline after training, as Fig.~\ref{fig:multipliers} shows that the learned multipliers of BN-FixedP are constant over time and close to the fixed HOCBF multipliers after training.
 These results indicate that fixed multipliers substantially limit the ability of BarrierNet to improve performance.
 In contrast, BN-VarP and FeasiBN-VarP adjust the inputs earlier and more aggressively to satisfy the specifications, as shown in Fig.~\ref{fig:input2}.
 This behavior is consistent with Fig.~\ref{fig:multipliers}, where the time-varying multipliers adapt across time steps according to the control needs.
 Such adaptability enables these methods to achieve higher robustness.